Planning 3 days in New Orleans? How to spend 3 days in New Orleans? Is it enough time in The Big Easy?

 Visit the French Market

-The French Market is a must during your 3 days in New Orleans.
-It is a great open-air market that spans 6 blocks.
-You will find an array of local shops and foods.
+There is an array of local shops and foods.
 This is also a neat place to pick up some handcrafted souvenirs.

-The French Market is open daily from 10 AM to 6 PM
+The market is open daily from 10 AM to 6 PM.

-Ride the St. Charles Street Car to the Garden District (the Green Line)
+Ride the St. Charles Street Car to the Garden District (the Dark Green Line)

-After lunch, we rode the St. Charles Street Car.
-It’s the green line that runs all the way to the Garden District.
-You can see the city for $1.25 each way.
+Ride the St. Charles Streetcar, the dark green line which runs from St. Charles to the Garden District.
+You can see a part of the city for $1.25 each way.
 Remember, you MUST have the exact change.
-We rode it all the way to the end and then rode it back.

 Visit Frenchman Street